sbarnet00/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the __installation___ file to __each VM___.
+- Copy the __yml__ file to __Ansible__.
-- Update the __playbook___ file to include...
+- Update the __hosts__ file to include the target machines
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to __https://ELKip:5601/app/kibana__ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_The *.yml files are playbooks, copy to the filebeat/metricbeat directories
+Where do you copy it?_The *.yml files are playbooks, copy to the Ansible directories
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ hosts file(defines webservers vs. ELK)
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? edit hosts file(defines webservers vs. ELK vs. others)
 - _Which URL do you navigate to in order to check that the ELK server is running?  http://ELK.IP:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._